maplight/votersedge-static-pages/en/il/about-voters-edge.il.md

 ## Advisory Boards

 Voter’s Edge has an advisory board for each state it covers, as well as a Spanish language advisory board.
-Voter's Edge advisory board members are dedicated leaders who share a commitment to civic engagement, nonpartisan voter information, and good government.
+Voter’s Edge advisory board members are dedicated leaders who share a commitment to civic engagement, nonpartisan voter information, and good government.
 They represent a variety of political affiliations and hold expertise in different areas, but all are invested in addressing the challenges faced by voters in their state.
-At the national level, Voter's Edge is guided by input from MapLight’s [board](http://maplight.org/board) and [advisory board](http://maplight.org/advisory_board).
+At the national level, Voter’s Edge is guided by input from MapLight’s [board](http://maplight.org/board) and [advisory board](http://maplight.org/advisory_board).

-### Voter's Edge Illinois Advisory Board
+### Voter’s Edge Illinois Advisory Board
-Members of the Voter’s Edge Illinois advisory board advise MapLight on various aspects of Voter's Edge Illinois, including editorial policy, potential partnerships, and effective distribution strategies.
+Members of the Voter’s Edge Illinois advisory board advise MapLight on various aspects of Voter’s Edge Illinois, including editorial policy, potential partnerships, and effective distribution strategies.
 Members include:

 * Sarah Brune, Deputy Director, [Illinois Campaign for Political Reform](http://www.ilcampaign.org/)
 * Maryam Judar, Executive Director & Community Lawyer, [Citizen Advocacy Center](http://www.citizenadvocacycenter.org/)